nicomeyer96/variational-lse-solver/README.md

 The concept of using dynamically growing circuits is inspired by ["Variational quantum linear solver with a dynamic ansatz", H. Patil et al., Phys.
 Rev. A 105, 012423 (2022)](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.105.012423)

-There are some alternative implementations of subroutines provided by `varaitional-lse-solver` in the PennyLane Demos:
+There are some alternative implementations of subroutines provided by `variational-lse-solver` in the PennyLane Demos:
 - https://pennylane.ai/qml/demos/tutorial_vqls/
 - https://pennylane.ai/qml/demos/tutorial_coherent_vqls/